unixpickle/neurocli/examples/xor_code/README.md

 # About this example

 In this example, we are trying to crack a code.
 The code takes a string of bits (e.g. "1 0 1") and decodes them to another string (e.g. "0 1 1").
-We are given a lot of examples of strings and their decodings in [training.txt](training.txt).
+We are given a lot of examples of strings and their decodings in [samples.txt](samples.txt).
 We want a neural net to learn the code, then use its knowledge to decode the contents of [message.txt](message.txt).

 Since the messages can be of varying length, we will use a recurrent neural network to solve this problem.
 An LSTM with several hidden units will do the job (see [network.txt](network.txt) for details).
 The network takes in a bit and produces a bit at every time-step.